19 Stunning Trails & National Parks in Washington DC

 Anacostia Park

-Your neighborhood park in the midst of the nation’s capital.
+Anacostia Park is your neighborhood national park in Washington DC.
 There’s a roller rink, playgrounds, fishing, and a recreation center which includes a pool.
-Located along the Anacostia River, it’s the perfect opportunity to see the river, hike along it and see some wildlife.
+Located along the Anacostia River and less than a mile away from Cedar Hill, it’s the perfect opportunity to see the river, hike along it, and see some local wildlife.
+This is also managed by the National Park Service.

 The park’s biggest event of the year is the Anacostia River Festival, held in conjunction with the Cherry Blossom Festival.